elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 The console remains open while Warcraft is running because the lightweight read-only pulse is active.
 It closes shortly after Warcraft exits.
 The runtime log is written under `Runtime\WAR3_WIN7_ONLINE_FIX_v1.0.txt`.

+## World Editor fix

+A dedicated **World Editor 3.0 Windows 7 fix ZIP** is included in the project repository.

+This helper is separate from the Battle.net / Schannel provider layer.
+Users who only need the World Editor fix do not need to reinstall or modify the main compatibility provider.

+Extract the World Editor fix ZIP to a normal writable folder.

+Before launching it, open `WorldEditorFix.ini` with a text editor and set `WorldEditorPath=` to the actual location of your `World Editor.exe`.

+Example:

+`WorldEditorPath=E:\Games\War3\Warcraft III\_retail_\x86_64\World Editor.exe`

+The path must match your own Warcraft III installation.
+Warcraft III does not need to be installed on `C:`.

+Then run:

+`START_WORLD_EDITOR_FIXED.bat`

+The helper deliberately does **not** launch `World Editor.exe` directly.
+On the validated Windows 7 system, directly starting the executable invoked Battle.net and produced additional editor problems.

+Instead, the helper asks Windows to open the bundled `dummy.w3m` through the normal `.w3m` file association.
+This reproduces the clean standalone World Editor launch path.

+The helper then attaches to the resulting World Editor process, verifies that it matches the executable path configured in `WorldEditorFix.ini`, validates the exact supported `World Editor.exe` and `worldedit_loader.dll` hashes, checks the exact `+0x707` runtime predicate, applies the guarded four-byte process-local correction, and verifies the corrected value.

+Battle.net **may remain open while the World Editor fix is used**.
+The helper does not require Battle.net to be closed, allowing a mapmaker to move between editing a map and testing it in Warcraft III without repeatedly shutting down and restarting Battle.net.

+Once **WORLD EDITOR FIX ACTIVE** is displayed, the bundled dummy map may be closed or replaced by opening any other map from inside the same World Editor process.

+The correction affects only the currently running World Editor process.
+It disappears when World Editor exits.

 ## Verification

 `VERIFY_INSTALLATION.bat` checks the installed x64 and x86 provider hashes, the x64 CNG provider registration, and the runtime BAT integrity.
 It does not modify the system.

+The World Editor helper performs its own runtime verification before writing anything.
+It checks the exact supported executable hashes and the exact live predicate state, then verifies that the post-write value matches the expected value with a zero delta before reporting the fix active.

 ## Removal